TheGreatRambler/AnimASCII.js/README.md

       ["_____/\_",
        "-----00-"]]
 ```
 Either a string or array.
 If it is a string, it will be parsed as a path to an animation file.
-Read about animation files [here](animation_file_format.md).If it is an array, it will be parsed as a raw animation.
+Read about animation files [here](animation_file_format.md).
+If it is an array, it will be parsed as a raw animation.

 #### delay